rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-20-libs-aspirations.md

 when stabilizing anything new.

 While we are very careful with adding new APIs, mistakes can still happen.
-There are a few things we would do differently if we could back in time, based on current experience.
+There are a few things we would do differently if we could go back in time, based on current experience.
 There are not a lot of these cases, but over time these can still accumulate to the point that it'd be useful to have a mechanism to correct past mistakes.